Gary Harvey - Environmental Advocacy & Upcycling - Ally Bee reviews

 Gary Harvey’s wildly successful eco-couture design is clear proof that adhering to a set of sustainable values in design does not have to place a constraint on a designer’s creativity.
 A truly inspiring designer making his mark in an ethical fashion revolution.

-When I launched Ally Bee Knitwear in 2014, Gary Harvey’s challenge to fashion's status quo was hugely influential in forming the brand’s mission to be an ethical knitwear brand.
-Using Gary Harvey’s example when developing an ethical knitwear collection, I formed a deep conviction that materials used in knitwear construction must be natural, ethically sourced, have a low impact on the landform which it was derived, and contain no polyester so as to be returned to the earth in full at the end of a long life of wear.
+When I launched Ally Bee Knitwear in 2014, Gary Harvey’s challenge to fashion's status quo was hugely influential in forming Ally Bee's mission to source environmentally low impact materials.
+Using Gary Harvey’s example when developing an ethical knitwear collection, I formed a deep conviction that materials used in knitwear construction must be natural, ethically sourced, have a low impact on the land from which it was derived, and contain no polyester.
+The aim then, and still is, to produce a beautiful garment that may be returned to the earth leaving no detrimental trace at the end of a long life of wear.
 The brand began using small batches of British alpaca and British wool, sourced from the south of England.
 In 2017 the collection now contains a Cradle to Cradle ® certified cashmere merino yarn, produced to one of the the highest specifications of ethical sourcing and clean processing in the world.
 Given the recent shocking evidence of the environmental impact of polyester microfibres, I am again reminded of the need for the industry to cut out synthetics and move back to natural fibres wherever possible.